msujka/home/docs/bookshelf.md

 # Bookshelf
 Below is a list of books I have around the house.
 Some I read multiple times, some I read once, some I only started, some I skim through, and some I have not read yet.

-## Business, Biographies, and Business Biographies
+## Business, Biographies, Business Biographies

 * The Snowball by Alice Schroeder
 * Creativity Inc. by Ed Catmull